-- IUP_DEFAULT: Proceeds normally with user interaction.
-In case other return values do not apply, the callback should return this value. - IUP_CLOSE: Call lupExitLoop after return.
-Depending on the state of the application it will close all windows and exit the application.
-Applies only to some actions. - IUP_IGNORE: Makes the native system ignore that callback action.
-Applies only to some actions. - IUP_CONTINUE: Makes the element to ignore the callback and pass the treatment of the execution to the parent element.
+- IUP\DEFAULT: Proceeds normally with user interaction.
+In case other return values do not apply, the callback should return this value. - IUP\CLOSE: Makes the IupMainLoop function return the control to the application.
+Depending on the state of the application it will close all windows. - IUP\IGNORE: Makes the native system ignore that callback action.
 Applies only to some actions.
+Please refer to specific action documentation to know whether it applies or not. - IUP\CONTINUE: Makes the element to ignore the callback and pass the treatment of the execution to the parent element.